 - Choose a variety of whole and minimally processed foods at every meal.
 This means foods that are either not packaged or have few ingredients. - Fill half your plate with vegetables and fruit at every meal.
 Choose vegetables and fruit for snacks.
-Select fresh, frozen or canned vegetables and fruit.
+Select fresh, frozen or canned vegetables and fruit packed in water.
 You want them to be plain, without sauce, sugar or salt added. - Choose whole grains.
 Look for whole grain breads, barley, oats (including oatmeal), quinoa, brown rice, bulgur, farro, etc. - Mix up your protein foods.
-Choose more vegetarian options such as beans, lentils, tofu and nuts.
+Choose more plant-based options such as beans, lentils, tofu and nuts.
 Include vegetarian options as often as possible in your weekly meal plan.
 Make sure your meat is lean, poultry without the skin and include fish a couple of times per week.
-Limit your portion sizes.
-Choose lower fat dairy products or alternatives with no added sugar.
-Select 1% or skim milk, plain yogurt and lower fat, lower sodium cheeses. - Choose lower fat dairy products or alternatives with no added sugar.
+Limit your portion sizes. - Choose lower fat dairy products or alternatives with no added sugar.
 Select 1% or skim milk, plain yogurt and lower fat cheeses. - Plan healthy snacks with at least 2 different types of food.
 For example try: hummus and baby carrots; apple wedges and lower fat cheese or plain yogurt with berries. - Drink water or lower fat plain milk to satisfy thirst.
 Avoid sugary drinks including soft drinks, sports drinks, sweetened milk or alternatives, fruit drinks, 100% fruit juice and ready-to-drink sweetened coffees and teas.